ancwrd1/snx-rs/README.md

 * IPSec support (faster tunnel)
 * Better privacy for DNS requests: only requests for VPN-specific suffixes are routed through the tunnel
 * Better integration with NetworkManager and systemd-resolved
-* Integration with Gnome Keyring or KDE KWallet via libsecret (only when using snxctl in command mode)
+* Optional integration with Gnome Keyring or KDE KWallet via libsecret (only when using snxctl in command mode)

 ## Implemented features